dmulyalin/ttp/docs/source/Outputs/Formatters.rst

 csv
 ******************************************************************************

-This formatter takes parsing result as an input, transforms it in list of lists using table formatter and emits csv structured table.
+This formatter takes parsing results as input, transforms them into a list of lists using the table formatter, and emits a CSV-structured table.

 **Supported formatter arguments**